dominant-strategies/quai-docusaurus/docs/wiki/translating-docs.md

 :::info
 Translations are currently under construction.
 We're excited to offer the Quai Network docs in **your local language** soon!
 If you're interested in contributing docs translations, please reach out to us on [Discord](https://discord.gg/s8y8asPwNC).
 :::

+## Overview

+Docusaurus v3 supports internationalization via [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization).
+Future support for translations will be added to the Quai docs according to the [Docusaurus i18n workflow](https://en.wikipedia.org/wiki/Internationalization_and_localization).